 From 2000 to 2005, Vietnam's economy grew at around 7% per year.

-In 2005, Vietnam's National Environmental Condition Report noted the country's uniquely high level of biodiversity, ranking it 16th worldwide.
+In 2005, Vietnam's National Environmental Condition Report noted the country's uniquely high level of biodiversity.

 According to a 2007 survey, 81% of Vietnamese people did not believe in a god.

-By 2007, more than 70% of the population was connected to the fresh water network.
+By 2007, more than 70% of the population was connected to the water network.

 In 2007, Vietnam's national football team reached the AFC Asian Cup.

-In 2008, a survey by the Vietnam Water Supply and Sewerage Association (VWSA) indicated that existing water production capacity exceeded demand, but service coverage remained sparse.
+Based on a 2008 survey by the Vietnam Water Supply and Sewerage Association (VWSA), existing water production capacity exceeded demand, but service coverage was still sparse.

 In 2008, the national literacy rate in Vietnam stood at 90%.

-Based on government findings in 2009, the number of religious people in Vietnam increased by 932,000.
+Based on government findings in 2009, the number of religious people increased by 932,000.

 In 2009, Vietnam and Japan signed a deal to build a high-speed railway—shinkansen (bullet train)—using Japanese technology.

-In 2009, Vietnamese lawyer Lê Công Định was arrested and charged with subversion, with Amnesty International describing him as a prisoner of conscience.
+In 2009, Vietnamese lawyer Lê Công Định was arrested and charged with the capital crime of subversion.

 In 2009, the Hang Sơn Đoòng Cave was discovered and considered the largest known cave passage in the world.

-In December 2010, Vietnam's year-on-year inflation rate reached 11.8% and the currency, the Vietnamese đồng, was devalued three times.
+In December 2010, Vietnam's year-on-year inflation rate reached 11.8% and the Vietnamese đồng was devalued three times.

 As of 2010, Vietnam had established diplomatic relations with 178 countries.